"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 She pushed him away, "I just – I'm just going to bed."
 She rushed out of the room.
 Stephen looked at the room full of kids.

 "Lori, you're in charge.
 Get everyone to bed soon.
 Lock your room doors tonight, guys."
+He gestured towards the mess that was the kitchen, "We'll deal with this is the morning."

 He followed Nicole.